 Railway passenger transport statistics - quarterly and annual data

-Passenger transport performance by rail continued to recover in 2016
+Rail passengers transport performance continued to increase in 2017

-This increase was mainly influenced by the first and the last quarters of 2016 (+1.6 % and +1.8 % respectively compared to the corresponding quarters of the previous year).
-The second and third quarters also showed a positive trend when comparing with the corresponding quarters of the previous year (+0.5 % and +0.7 %respectively).
+This increase was mainly influenced by the third quarter of 2018 (+2.8 % compared to the same quarter of the previous year).
+The first and fourth quarters showed a positive trend of 2.5 % and 2.1 %, respectively, when comparing with the corresponding quarters of the previous year.
+In contrast, the second quarter decreased compared with the same period of the previous year (-1.5 %).

-Focusing on the share between national and international transport, national transport is always predominant, representing more than 90 % of the total transport for all countries in 2016 with the exception of Luxembourg.
-International transport represented 28 % of the total passenger transport by rail in Luxembourg.
-In Lithuania and Slovakia, the share of national transport slightly increased in 2016 compared with 2015, by 0.9 % and 0.6 %, respectively.
+Focusing on the share between national and international transport, national transport is always predominant, representing more than 80 % of the total transport for all countries in 2018 with the exception of Luxembourg where international transport represented 29 % of the total passenger transport by rail.
+(Figure 3)

-All in all, 17 of the EU-28 Member states reported increases in passenger transport between 2015 and 2016.
-The largest increases were recorded in Slovakia (+14.7 %), Finland (+8.1 %) and Ireland (+8.0 %).
-In contrast, the transport of passengers decreased by 4.9 % in Bulgaria followed by Croatia and Denmark (-4.3 % and -4.1 % respectively).
-Outside the EU-28, Montenegro registered a growth in rail passenger transport (4.1 %) while the Former Yugoslav Republic of Macedonia and Turkey registered decreases with -35.2 % and -6.6 % respectively compared to 2015.
+All in all, twenty of the EU-28 Member states reported increases in passenger transport (in number of passengers) between 2017 and 2018.
+The largest increases were recorded in Lithuania (+11.7 %) and Greece (+9.4 %).
+In contrast, the transport of passengers decreased by 3.9 % in Romania and 2.4 % in France.

 |0||actual zero or very negligible transport|